 Sign our Petition!

-- We’re calling for a moratorium on all planned expansion of open pen industrial salmon farming in Tasmania until the existing environmental and regulatory failures, lack of social licence and industry relationship with Government has been addressed and rectified with transparent and independent regulation with adequate enforcement and penalties.
+- In this our 2nd Petition, we’re calling for a moratorium on all planned expansion of open pen industrial salmon farming in Tasmania until the existing environmental and regulatory failures, lack of social licence and industry relationship with Government has been addressed and rectified with transparent and independent regulation with adequate enforcement and penalties.

 - Send an email to email@example.com